Thuzi/facebook-node-sdk/README.md

 ## Error handling

-*Note: facebook is not consistent with their error format, and different systems can fail causing different error formats*
+*Note: Facebook is not consistent with their error format, and different systems can fail causing different error formats*

 Some examples of various error codes you can check for:
 * `'ECONNRESET'` - connection reset by peer